 If they are speaking at multiple conferences throughout the year then this raises other signals worth investigating.

 One thing worth doing when you know someone is speaking at that very moment is to track mentions of them on Twitter.
 Most people these days sit in a conference with a smartphone, tapping away on twitter, making comments about the speaker’s performance.
-If there is a lot of chatter, then they have more influence than if there is nothing.
+If you look for influencers on Twitter you have a high change to find a lot of information.
+If there is a lot of chatter about them, then they have more influence than if there is nothing.
 Of course the chatter can be negative, but at least they deem the person of interest enough to be talked about.
 And if someone is live Periscoping a conference talk then this indicates even higher influence.
 Note, this does not count if the individual works for the speaker.

 Do They Have a High Number of Followers to People They Follow on Twitter?